djordison/Covid_19_Choropleth_Canada/README.md

 Current maximum infection rate was found to be 3.4/1000 persons, with a death rate of .18/1000 persons.
 Both infections and deaths were found to be concentrated in metropolitan areas of Vancouver, Toronto, as well as widely throughout the province of Quebec.
 Minimal infections and deaths are found in the more sparsely populated areas of central and western Canada.

+## Issues

-Limitation of data: reporting of cases for the 3 health regions of the Fraser Valley area, as well as the 3 Vancouver Island regions are not seperated into distinct health regions but reported as a whole.
+Reporting of cases for the 3 health regions of the Fraser Valley area, as well as the 3 Vancouver Island regions are not seperated into distinct health regions but reported as a whole.
 Without inspecting individual cases it is difficult to report these areas accurately.
 These areas represent a nominal volume of cases compared to the whole of Canada.

-# Acknowledgements
+## Acknowledgements

 Data was sourced from https://github.com/ishaberry/Covid19Canada (accessed 2020/04/15)